codepath/android_guides/Architecture-of-Android-Apps.md

 * Easier to create unit tests
 * Generally there is a one to one mapping between View and Presenter, with the possibility to use multiple Presenters for complex Views

-Check out these resources for more details:
+The easiest method for understanding this is multiple specific examples with sample code.
+Check out these useful resources for an in-depth look:

  * [MVP Architecture in Android](http://macoscope.com/blog/model-view-presenter-architecture-in-android-applications/)
  * [MVP Explained](https://medium.com/upday-devs/android-architecture-patterns-part-2-model-view-presenter-8a6faaae14a5#.u53s2u5gu) with [official sample code](https://github.com/googlesamples/android-architecture/tree/todo-mvp-rxjava/)